 It’s no doubt that the novel coronavirus (COVID-19) has introduced a high level of panic for local businesses, especially with many big companies facing large-scale work force consequences due to the presences of the disease.
 Many smaller companies might ask: what responsibility do I have?
 Are there any legal liabilities if COVID-19 spreads throughout their workplace and employees or customers contract the virus?
 The answer is maybe.
-When it comes to the ways in which they may be able to counteract the effects of the virus to their own business, they may want to consider coronavirus small business financial assistance which can be applied for online.

 Employers obviously have standard duties to provide safe and healthy work places under the Occupational Safety and Health Act (OSHA) and may even have similar duties under the National Labor Relations Act (NLRA).
 In addition, an employer has a legal duty under negligence law to act as a reasonably prudent person to prevent harm.
 Therefore, if the employer fails to act diligently in the wake of an obvious threat to its employees and the public in general, it could be open to liability.
 We have some guidelines as to what is reasonable under the current circumstances.

 According to the King County Department of Public Health, there are many steps that a business can take in order to mitigate risks.
 Following these guidelines may help employers avoid liability under negligence law and show good faith efforts to protect its employees and customers.